labhracorgi/MtP-transform/README.md

 See the ____ for the exact details about how it works.

-The general implementation was inspired by Martin Zuba's example linked in the following Google groups thread: https://groups.google.com/forum/#!topic/r-inla-discussion-group/Pjqm_tcA1Lg
+The general implementation was inspired by the example Martin Zuba provided in the following Google groups thread: https://groups.google.com/forum/#!topic/r-inla-discussion-group/Pjqm_tcA1Lg